arturopinar97/TFG/README.md

 # TFG
-Repository that host the TFG from Cyntia Villaescusa, Elena Romero and Arturo Pinar
+Repository that host the TFG from Cinthya Villaescusa, Elena Romero and Arturo Pinar

 # ABSTRACT: